-How to Winterize Your Coach
+How to Winterize a Coach

 - 1. Drain the black and grey tanks.
 If equipped, also empty the macerator hose. - 2.
 Drain the Fresh Water Tank.
-Open the tank drain valve located in the driver side water bay. - 3.
-Turn off the switch(es) to the water heater or the hydronic heating system, including the burner and the 120 Volt element, depending on your coach's equipment. - 4.
-Turn on the refrigerator. - 5.
-While the tank is draining, remove all of the water filters.
-Install a bypass or the filter canister, including the whole house, refrigerator, and drink water filters (whether standard or UV), if your coach is equipped. - 6.
-For units with a water heater instead of a hydronic heater, close the valves to the water heater, and open the bypass valve, which is normally located at the back side of the water heater. - 7.
-Remove the drain plug at the bottom of the water heater tank on the exterior of the coach.
+Open the tank drain valve located in the driver side water bay.

+3. Turn off the switch(es) to the water heater or the hydronic heating system, including the burner and the 120 Volt element, depending on your coach's equipment.

+4. Turn on the refrigerator.

+5. While the tank is draining, remove all of the water filters.
+Install a bypass or the filter canister, including the whole house, refrigerator, and drink water filters (whether standard or UV), if your coach is equipped.

+6. For units with a tank-style water heater instead of a hydronic heater, close the valves to the water heater.
+Open the bypass valve, which is normally located at the back side of the water heater.
+Depending on your particular floor plan, access to back of water heater may be located in the closet or exterior bay.

+7. Remove the drain plug at the bottom of the water heater tank on the exterior of the coach.